 • Find the Attack on the Encounter card that matches the number of markers in the Combat Pool.
-Apply the result of this Attack to the Active Character in order from left to right.
+Apply the result of this Attack to the Active Character.

 • If the enemy's Attack removes any markers from the Combat Pool, and the Combat Pool doesn't have enough markers to cover the loss, see the Negative Combat Pool section.